 Always ask for feedback

 Asking for feedback works in two ways.
 First of all, it can give you a signal as to where things might be going wrong.
 You can then action the improvements you need to make while assuring the customer that you are dealing with their problem.
 Second of all, it gives you easy access into your client’s life again, at a later stage.
+Feedback also helps in fine-tuning the 7 marketing functions.
 The whole point of marketing is to remind people you exist, and asking for feedback is a cheap and easy way to make such a reminder.

 Offer different services and products